cuhksam/emnlp2019.github.io/_pages/participants.md

 ### Accomodation for Student Participants

-Students that participate in the conference can also apply for specific [student accomodation](../downloads/student-accomodation-details.pdf) at a reduced rate.
+Students that participate in the conference can also apply for shared [student accomodation](../downloads/student-accomodation-details.pdf) at the [Rambler Garden Hotel](./participants/hotels/#8-rambler-garden-hotel-3) at a reduced rate.